 dvs

-Independent data version control for large or sensitive datasets, with or without Git.
+Independent data versioning system, with or without Git.

 🔗What dvs is

-your commits.
-It also works without Git, on its own.
+your commits, and it works on its own just as well.
 Either way the four verbs

 🔗Where to start